belastingdienst/opr-paas/docs/user-guide/basic-usage.md

 and either a capability `argocd` that is `enabled`, or a `managedByPaas` entry.

 In the following example, we'll use the latter.
-The `managedByPaas` entry should contain the name of the PAAS that is allowed to manage this PAAS.
+The `managedByPaas` entry should contain the name of the Paas that is allowed to manage this Paas.

-Example PAAS definition being managed by another PAAS:
+Example Paas definition being managed by another Paas:

 ```yaml
 ---